outsidedav/swift/getting_started/installing.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Installing SDKs into Client Apps
+# Installing SDKs into client apps
 {: #installing}

-{{site.data.keyword.cloud_notm}} iOS SDKs support a variety of popular dependency managers, allowing you to easily install and use {{site.data.keyword.cloud}} services within your own applications.
+{{site.data.keyword.cloud_notm}} iOS SDKs support a variety of popular dependency managers, enabling you to easily install and use {{site.data.keyword.cloud}} services within your own applications.

 ## Installing with CocoaPods
 {: #installing_with_cocoapods}

-To install an SDK using Cocoapods, add it to your Podfile.
-If your project does not have a Podfile yet, use the `pod init` command.
+To install an SDK by using Cocoapods, add it to your `Podfile`.
+If your project does not have a `Podfile` yet, use the `pod init` command.

 ```ruby
 use_frameworks!